UtrechtUniversity/SRC-molecule/README.md

 The molecule tests can use either Docker or Podman (default).
 You can override the default driver in your scenario's `molecule.yml`.
 Or even easier: set an environment variable like `DRIVER=docker`.

+### Adding additional preparation tasks

+Sometimes it may be helpful to perform certain tasks before the `converge` step.
+The default `prepare.yml` playbook will check if the user has set the `extra_prepare_tasks` key in the scenario's `molecule.yml` `env` section.
+Set this key to a relative path to a playbook (relative to the location of the default molecule configuration), and the tasks in that playbook will be executed at the end of the `prepare` step.

 ### Adding additional assertions

 You can a `verify.yml` to your scenario to perform additional assertions.
 See the [Molecule docs](https://ansible.readthedocs.io/projects/molecule/configuration/#verifier).